Developing a Coaching Philosophy

 In your effort to form or analyse your coaching philosophy, first, know what a coach is.
 A coach can be many things to many different people.
 A coach is a mentor, a teacher, a role model, and sometimes a friend.
 Most of all, a coach must be positive.
 A positive coach has the following traits:

 Puts players first

 A positive coach wants to win but understands that he is an educator first.
 The development of his players is his top priority.
 He avoids thinking that the game is about himself rather than his players.
 He must have an unwavering commitment to what is best for the athletes.

 A coach seizes upon victories and defeats as teaching moments to build on self-confidence and positive character traits such as discipline, self-motivation, self-worth, and an excitement for life.
 The desire to see the athlete learn and effectively improve his skill is the key to an effective coaching program.

 Sets realistic goals

-He focuses on effort rather than outcome.
+He focuses on effort rather than the outcome.
 He sets standards of continuous learning and improvement for the athletes.
-He encourages and inspires the athletes, regardless of their skill levels, to strive to get better without threatening them through fear, intimidation, or shame.
+He encourages and inspires the athletes to strive to get better without threatening them through fear, intimidation, or shame regardless of their skill levels.
 Creates a partnership with the players A positive coach involves the team members in determining team rules and recognizes that communication is crucial to building effective relationships with players.
 He develops appropriate relationships with the players based on respect, caring, and character.

 Treasures the game

 A positive coach feels an obligation to the sport he coaches.
 He loves the sport and shares that love and enjoyment with the athletes.
 He respects opponents, recognizing that a worthy opponent will push his team to do its best.
-There is not a level, where as a coach, you cease teaching the game.
-As long as you teach, teach in a positive manner.
+There is not a level, whereas a coach, you cease teaching the game.
+As long as you teach, teach positively.
 You will produce the best players and, ultimately, the best results.

-It is extremely important to develop a philosophy with the following in mind:
+It is imperative to develop philosophy with the following in mind: